nerdo/js-routing/README.md

     * [NavigationTarget](#navigationtarget)

 # Goals

 * Reliability.
   * Test driven.
 * Flexibility.
   * Framework agnostic.
   * Environment agnostic.

+# Introduction

 @nerdo/routing is heavily inspired by [React Hook Router](https://github.com/Paratron/hookrouter), but aspires to abstract routing behavior beyond React and the web browser.

+In an effort to stay as agnostic as possible, some of the wording in the documentation may seem a little odd.
+Some of it may be accidental, but for the most part it is deliberate.

+The most notable so-called oddity is the choice to use the word **identifier** where others would simply say URL or path (or in the case of [State Routing](#state-routing), the state name).

+@nerdo/routing views these all as *identifiers of the thing you wish to route to*.

+If it helps to understand the documentation better, simply think "URL" or "path" whenever you see the term identifier or id.

+That said, the documentation is written using the [URL Routing](#url-routing) use case to explain @nerdo/routing concepts.
+For details on how other scenarios differ, please refer to [the full API documentation](#full-api-documentation).

 # Routing Scenarios

 **URL Routing** is the most common routing use case, but it is not the only kind of routing that can take place with @nerdo/routing.

-> Aside from this section, this guide uses **URL Routing** to explain @nerdo/routing concepts.
-For details on how other scenarios differ, please refer to [the full API documentation](#full-api-documentation).

 ## URL Routing
 The `makeUrlRouter(...)` function returns a router pre-configured for this scenario.